sajaddarabi/TAPER-EHR/README.md

     - proc is a flag to add procedure to final output
     - med is a flag to add medical codes to final output
     - cpt is a flag to add cpt to final output
-    - sc is a flag for short codes if you specify this you must add -vp
+    - sc is a flag for short codes if you specify this you must add vp
     - vp path where diagnoses and cpt map code to id are stored (take a look [here](https://github.com/sajaddarabi/HCUP-US-EHR) )

 Once the above script finishes, we can pretrain both code and text models: